-About the same size as brown-banded roaches, the German cockroaches have two brown stripes running the length of their wings.
+About the same size as brown-banded roaches, German cockroaches are a striped cockroach, with two brown stripes running the length of their wings.
 Because they love fermented foods, they are regularly found in unsanitary kitchen or bathroom conditions.

 Dark brown and about one-inch long, oriental cockroaches seek out warm damp areas indoors.
 They flourish in basements and storage areas where they can stay close to the ground.
 They eat decaying organic matter and prefer starches.